kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 KinAccount importedAccount = kinClient.importAccount(exportedJson, passphrase);
 ```
 Note that the encryption strength depends on the strength of the passphrase.
-Also, we recommend to save the JSON string in a private place.
+Also, we recommend to save the JSON string in a secure place.
 ### Error Handling

 `kin-sdk` wraps errors with exceptions.
 Synchronous methods can throw exceptions and asynchronous requests have `onError(Exception e)` callbacks.